Speech Language Pathologist Role in Head & Neck Cancer

 The role of the speech language pathologist (SLP) in head & neck cancer is a very important one, often even before the onset of any treatment.

-The SLP will typically perform baseline tests to evaluate how well a person is able to eat, breathe and talk in the presence of the cancer.
+The speech language pathologist (SLP) will typically perform baseline tests to evaluate how well a person is able to eat, breathe and talk in the presence of the cancer.
 This can be very helpful in understanding how the planned surgery may or may not impact these functions in the weeks and months to follow.
 Understanding this before surgery can allow both the patient and family the time to prepare and adjust for these changes.
 The SLP’s focus is always to maintain the highest level of function possible as it relates to eating, breathing and talking.
 Many times, the consequences to these functions are unavoidable in curing the cancer, but the SLP can typically educate a patient on what can be expected, and also how therapy may be able to help after treatment is complete.

 Before and During Radiation